BopOSRS/Barracudasplits/README.md

 # Gwenith Glide additions
-Posts portal splits to chatbox,
+* Posts portal splits to chatbox
+* After each kc will save splits to .runelite/gwenith-glide/{IGN]_times.txt
-Adds a config to hide the portal transitions,
+* Config to hide the portal transitions
-...
+* ...